-Although mergers and acquisitions are supposed to bring value to the companies involved, nearly 70% of mergers and acquisitions fail.
+Although mergers and acquisitions are supposed to bring value to the companies involved, nearly 70% of M&A are failures.
 In a business merger, two companies unite to form a new company in order to grow revenues, expand, take a larger market share, and improve profits.
 In an acquisition, one company purchases the other in order to take control and reap similar benefits – gain market share, decrease competition, obtain new technologies, etc.

 It’s Not Always Happily Ever After

 The pressure for companies to earn on their existing cash is one of the main reasons why shareholders and CEO’s get excited about a M&A deals.
 However, the transaction, despite the buzz it may cause, doesn’t always end up happily ever after.
-In fact, most M&A deals fail and lead to at least one of the companies losing a lot of money.
+In fact, most deals that are M&A are failures and lead to at least one of the companies losing a lot of money.

 In order to understand why some M&A’s don’t work out, let’s look at some famous fails in M&A history and why they failed.